Giant Electric Ray

 Key Features

-- Two dorsal fins of nearly equal size located on the tail
+- Two prominent dorsal fins of nearly equal size

-- Large, visible electric organs on either side of the head
+- Kidney-shaped electric organs visible through the skin on either side of the head

 When You’ll See Them